giantswarm/envctl/README.md

 ## MCP Integration Notes 💡

 *   After running `envctl connect`, Prometheus should be available at `http://localhost:8080/prometheus`.
+*   When connecting to a workload cluster, the Alloy agent will be available at `localhost:12345`.
 *   Ensure your `mcp.json` (e.g., `~/.cursor/mcp.json`) has the correct `PROMETHEUS_URL` for the Prometheus MCP server:
     ```json
     {